wlonk/arcadia/vingt-et-un.md

   * The spell is blasphemous, and may bar the caster from Heaven.
   * The spell requires the blood, bones, hair, teeth, or other body parts of a hanged man.
+  * The spell must be cast naked.
+  * The spell requires some sacrifice from the caster, something precious to them.
   * The spell will leave its mark upon the caster, that all may know who worked it.
   * The spell may not be undone.